abinayasundaramoorthi/Boilerplate/README.md

 [Express]: https://expressjs.com/
 [`http-proxy-middleware`]: https://github.com/chimurai/http-proxy-middleware

+## MY IDEA OF THIS PROJECT AND AREA OF IMPROVEMENT FROM MY SIDE
  As  a data science student i would do Machine Learning & AI Integration

 * Add movie recommendation system using simple ML algorithms (like collaborative filtering)